WhatsApp Business API 2026: 5 Major Changes You Should Know

 What is it?

-Meta’s WhatsApp ban algorithm added a new signal: percentage of messages that didn’t get a reply.
+Meta’s WhatsApp spam detection added a new signal: the percentage of messages that didn’t get a reply.

 Why it matters

-- A bot sending Marketing/Utility to a large list
+- A bot sends Marketing or Utility messages to a large list

-- And fewer than 30% of recipients reply
+- Fewer than 30% of those people respond

 Practical implications